jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - Ensure feature flags will be set appropriately.
 - Update your monitoring app:
     - With any metrics/logging added to the code.
-    - To track queue latency, run duration, and success/failure status for any background jobs.
+    - Add queue size, run duration, and success/failure status for any background jobs to dashboards.
+    - Add queue latency and job failure alerts with appropriate thresholds.

 ## Deployment